 Testing Your Plugin Locally

-Before putting your plugin on your actual site in a live mode, you might want to consider testing it on a WordPress installation on a local machine.
+Before activating your plugin on a live site, consider testing it on a local WordPress installation.
 You can use, for example, XAMPP or MAMP to set up a local server or simply try it out on a staging site to avoid your live website being interrupted.
 Thus, you are in no danger of your website being down because of the errors you will notice.

 Step 2: Install and Activate Your First WordPress Plugin